jfcloutier/karma_system/design_notes/cognition_actors.md

-    predict --> observe: Make predictions about umwelt experiences observe --> experience: Merge predictions and prediction errors into new observations experience --> feel: Unify observations into experiences feel --> plan: Make experiences good or bad plan --> act: Formulate a plan to impact standout experience act --> assess: Confirm plan directives feasibility and execute them assess --> bind: Evaluate competency of causal model and past plans, , choose to go on bind --> predict: Update and diffuse wellbeing bind --> [*]: Choose to terminate self
+    predict --> observe: Make predictions about umwelt experiences observe --> experience: Merge predictions and prediction errors into new observations experience --> feel: Unify observations into experiences feel --> act: Make experiences be good or bad act --> assess: Formulate and execute plans to impact experiences assess --> bind: Evaluate competency of causal model and past plans, review active goals, choose to go on bind --> predict: Update and diffuse wellbeing bind --> [*]: Choose to terminate self
 ```